What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Revel IV MID Polar M

-• any prescription medications you take,
+• any medication you take,

 • plasters,